frankrutz/covid-saliva-db/README.md

 grant update on plate96 to dbwriter

-drop table plate384  --do we really need this or this this redundant info from plate96???? or we not need plate 96? create table plate384 (
+drop table if exists plate384  --do we really need this or this this redundant info from plate96???? or we not need plate 96? create table plate384 (
 	fk_excelname varchar(12),   --foreign key into origin_excel
 	platecolumn int,            --allowed values 1..24